daveism/ncgis-talk-2017-resources/GitHub_step5.md

 > You need a place to host it.

-Let's change the viewer so the messages about count and sum are more accurate.
+Let's change the viewer so the messages about count and sum are tell the user exactly what the data represents.
+In this case the number of fires and the acres burned.

 Replace the file `js/main.js` with the contents of [js/main.js](https://gist.github.com/daveism/981289ab2730a7f1f148e6b991ef7020)